athos-ribeiro/rmspaces/README.md

 [![Build Status](https://travis-ci.org/athos-ribeiro/rmspaces.svg?branch=master)](https://travis-ci.org/athos-ribeiro/rmspaces)
 [![CPAN version](https://badge.fury.io/pl/App-rmspaces.svg)](https://badge.fury.io/pl/App-rmspaces)

-This is a simple script to remove those anoying, lame, awful spaces from file names.
+This is a perl application to remove those anoying, lame, awful spaces from file names.
 Just run `rmspaces FILENAME`.

 Note that it could also be used to change multiple file names by using the --target and the --separator arguments.
 For example, if you have